As we age, the natural process of greying hair also takes place.

 In this article, we’ll explore some of the most effective tips and tricks for taking care of grey hair, from choosing the right products to adopting healthy lifestyle habits.

-Whether you’re just starting to see a few grey hairs or you’ve been embracing your natural color for years, this guide will help you keep your hair looking and feeling its best.
+Whether you’re just starting to see a few grey hairs or you’ve been embracing your natural colour for years, this guide will help you keep your hair looking and feeling its best.

 Conditioning of Grey Hair is Crucial

 Gone are the days when you sometimes skipped the conditioner after a hair wash.
 No conditioner means dry, brittle and weak hair.
-Grey hair is already dry, skipping conditioner can make them more fragile and dull.
+Grey hair is already dry, so skipping conditioner can make it more fragile and dull.

 Whatever high-quality shampoo you use, it lifts the hair cuticles to some extent so that the surfactants present in your shampoo strip off the dirt and also essential oils from the hair and scalp.